EBZebra/docs/1.3/source/guide/configreference.md

 ## Soft Input Panel (SIP)
 ### ResizeOnSIP
 Controls window resizing when the soft input panel (on-screen keyboard, or SIP) is displayed.
 When enabled, the browser window will resize to accommodate the SIP, when displayed.
-If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top. **Applies only to Android and Windows Mobile**.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top. **Applies to Android and Windows Mobile**.
 Requires SIP module preload.
 Not compatible with Windows CE.
 Not compatible with Finger Scrolling.
 The SIP always appears at the bottom of the screen.

 **Possible Values**